-The built-in MOTION EYE camera adds video functionality to instant messaging software and video editing software.
+The built-in MOTION EYE camera adds video functionality to instant messaging software and video editing software and enables you to capture still images and movies with the preinstalled image capture software.

 Turning on the computer activates the built-in MOTION EYE camera, so the computer is ready for a video conference using such software.